6 steps to opening an RESP

 If you change your mind

-For all plans offered by scholarship plan dealers, you have the right to withdraw all of your money within 60 days if you change your mind.
+For all plans offered by scholarship plan dealers, you have the right to withdraw all of your money within 60 days after signing your contractContract A binding written or verbal agreement that can be enforced by law.+ read full definition if you change your mind.
 After 60 days, you can get your money back, less any fees.
 Scholarship plan dealers are required to provide a prospectus that includes a short Plan Summary with the information you need.
 Be sure to read and understand this document.

 6. Open the RESP and apply for government grants

 Your RESP provider will apply for the Canada Education Savings Grant (CESG) and the Canada Learning Bond (CLB) on your behalf when you open your RESP.
 If you live in Quebec, Alberta or Saskatchewan, you may also be eligible for a provincial grant.

 You need social insurance numbers for you and your child to open an RESP.

 Shop around before you buy.
 Different RESP providers and plans have different rules and fees.